Layout & Container Widgets

 scrollbar | bool | Show vertical scrollbar |

-scrollbar_config | ScrollbarConfig | Full scrollbar configuration (variant, gap, thumb, thumb styles) |
+scrollbar_config | ScrollbarConfig | Full vertical scrollbar configuration (variant, gap, thumb, thumb styles) |

 show_scroll_indicators | bool | Show top/bottom overflow indicators |